 How energy efficient your home is

-You can find green energy tariffs in your area with our price comparison tool by entering your postcode and then filtering green and environmental tariffs.
+You can compare energy tariffs in your area with our price comparison tool by entering your postcode and then filtering green and environmental tariffs.

-Look out for the Ofgem Green Energy Label scheme, which shows that suppliers are going above the basic requirement to source renewable energy.
+Look out for the Ofgem Green Energy Label Scheme, which shows whether renewable energy suppliers are going above the basic requirement to source green power.

-If it’s time to switch energy plans because you’re at the end of your contract, you could save money with a green energy tariff and support the development of renewable energy sources.
+If it’s time to switch energy plans because you’re at the end of your contract, you could save money with a green energy tariff and support the development of renewable energy sources at the same time.

-Installing your own equipment to generate green energy can be expensive and it may take time for you to see the savings, so only do this if you can afford the initial cost and are likely to remain in your home long enough to reap the benefits.
+Installing your own equipment to generate green energy can be expensive and it may take time for you to see any savings, so only do this if you can afford the initial cost and are likely to remain in your home long enough to reap the benefits.